DAIGroup/LSTM_action_recognition/README.md

 We furthermore provide a series of **improvements related to pre-processing of skeletal data**, by applying a normalisation that rotates all skeletons.
 This process is explained below.

+## Downloads

+You have the option of downloading the scripts and the Toyota Smarthomes dataset from [their website](https://project.inria.fr/toyotasmarthome/).

+Alternativelt, you can get the pre-processed (rotated skeletons) from [this link](https://drive.google.com/file/d/1we1lrMJSmnZRzPmKYRcD-zyO8kZFfjw6/view?usp=sharing) to Google Drive.
+This have been processed by the code in this project.
+If you use this data, or the code, please cite our paper (Climent-Pérez et al. 2021).

+**NOTE:** If the link is broken at some point in the future, please open an issue.

 ## Rotation modalities explained

 The [Toyota SmartHome](https://project.inria.fr/toyotasmarthome/) dataset contains skeletons obtained from RGB images using LCR-Net (Rogez et al. 2018).
 These are provided as seen by the camera, not necessarily facing it.
 Furthermore, since cameras are installed on the wall, but near the ceiling and facing/tilted downwards, the skeletons are slightly _slanted_.